-Bitdefender and Norton are the two best internet security suites on the market in 2022.
+Bitdefender and Norton are the best internet security suites out there.
 They both have perfect malware detection rates, a wide range of useful extra features, and excellent customer support.

-However, there are a few differences that might make one a better option for you.
-I’ve summarized their core strengths and differences below to help you decide which one is right for you.
+However, there are a few differences that it’s useful to know about.
+I’ve summarized each product’s core strengths and differences below to help you decide which one is right for you.

 Bitdefender vs. Norton — Final Verdict:

 Norton is better for overall security and extra features.
 If you want the best protection available in 2023, go with Norton.

 Bitdefender is better for price, ease of use, and is more lightweight.
 If you want a secure, easy-to-use, and affordable internet security suite, go with Bitdefender.

 |Antivirus||Overall Malware Detection Score||Ransomware Detection||Full System Scan Time||Quick Scan Time||Scan’s Impact On System Performance||Scans External Drives|

 |Bitdefender||100%||100%||1 hour||10 minutes||Low||✅|

 Bitdefender has a powerful but lightweight malware scanner.
 It uses machine learning combined with a huge malware directory to detect all kinds of malware threats.
 And because it uses a cloud-based scanner, it has no noticeable impact on your device’s performance during scans.